|Oracle® Communications Billing and Revenue Management Setting Up Pricing and Rating

 Considerations for using custom bill items

 BRM can rate service usage in real time.
-To rate usage in real time, you need a BRM client application to capture billable events.
+To rate usage in real time, you need a BRM client application such as RADIUS Manager to capture billable events.
 For some services, it is easier to import and rate events recorded in event log files than to create a BRM client application that captures and rates the events in real time.
 You can import events from event log files that include data from Web servers and other sources.

 The Universal Event (UE) Importer consists of Universal Event (UE) Loader, a command-line event loader that parses the event log file and loads the event into BRM, and UE Mapper, a client GUI application which you use to create event import templates that specify the file format.
 UE Loader uses the template to parse and load the event log file.